MixedRealityLab/cardographer-platform/README.md

 The University of Nottingham, 2021.

-Status: revision editing but that's all
+Status: revision editing and initial card generation

 See
 - [docs/authoring.md](docs/authoring.md)